LIT-Protocol/Vincent-Tool-Policy-Starter-Template/README.md

-# Vincent Framework
+# Vincent Tool Policy Starter Template

-A specialized framework for creating **Vincent Tools** and **Vincent Policies** that execute on Lit Actions - a blockchain-based execution environment with strict constraints.
+A starter template or playground for creating **Vincent Tools** and **Vincent Policies** that execute on Lit Actions - immutable JavaScript programs that run on a decentralized Lit Protocol network.

 ## Quick Start